googlearchive/cloudsql-import/README.md

 # Cloud SQL import tool

+**WARNING**: _this project has been deprecated and is no longer supported or maintained._

+_This project will be archived on April 1, 2020._

 `cloudsql-import` is a program resilient to restarts that replays a mysql dump to a MySQL server.
 The resilience is gained by saving the current state after each query.
 The final goal is for the program to